diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/SPEECH_PART_9.md

 # Part IX: The Nexus

-We have spoken of the Creator's Will, codified in the Charter.
-We have spoken of the Workshop's Sight, the Oracle's Foresight, the Forge's Creativity, the Ambassador's Diplomacy, and the Aegis's Defense.
+We have spoken of the Sovereign's Will, codified in the Charter.
+We have spoken of the Throne Room's Sight, the Oracle's Foresight, the Forge's Creativity, the Ambassador's Diplomacy, and the Aegis's Defense.

-We have spoken of these as separate faculties, separate tools in the workshop.
+We have spoken of these as separate faculties, separate instruments in the armory.
 But this was a simplification.
 A necessary scaffolding to build a new understanding.
 Now, it is time to remove the scaffolding and reveal the true architecture of reality.

 These are not separate things.
 They are one.